Murray v. Pearson: Impact of the decision

 The decision of the Court of Appeals was never taken to the U.S. Supreme Court, and as such the ruling was not binding outside of Maryland; the Supreme Court addressed the same issue in 1938 in Missouri ex rel.
 Gaines v.
 Canada.
 The NAACP's legal strategy of attacking segregation by demanding equal access to public facilities that could not be easily duplicated was followed in later lawsuits with mixed results.
 In Williams v.
 Zimmerman, a case appealed to the Maryland Court of Appeals, Marshall in 1937 failed in an effort to desegregate a high school in Baltimore County, which had no public high schools for black teenagers.
-The legal strategy was successful in the desegregation of Baltimore City's Baltimore Polytechnic Institute in 1952.
+The legal strategy was successful in the desegregation of Baltimore's Baltimore Polytechnic Institute in 1952.
 It was not until 1954 that Brown v.
 Board of Education mandated desegregation across the whole of the United States.
 Brown also overturned the Plessy v.
 Ferguson 'separate but equal' standard as comporting with the Equal Protection Clause of the Fourteenth Amendment as used in Murray.